LucyErJunJun/Latent-Factorized-Collaborative-Filter-with-Stocahstic-Gradient-Descent-on-Amazon-Beauty-Product/README.md

 ### Data:

 Amazon's product meta data and review data are available to the public, and are excellent source for practising recommendation system.
-For our project, we sourced all the datasets from [Julian McAuley](http://jmcauley.ucsd.edu/data/amazon/).
+For our project, we sourced the [review data](http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Beauty_5.json.gz) and [meta data](http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/meta_Beauty.json.gz) of beauty products from [Julian McAuley](http://jmcauley.ucsd.edu/data/amazon/).

 ### Readings: